starkinfra/sdk-php/README.md

 print_r($balance);
 ```

-## Create PixStatement
+## Create a PixStatement

-Statements are only available for direct participants.
-To create a statement of all the transactions that happened on your workspace during a specific day, run:
+Statements are generated directly by the Central Bank and are only available for direct participants.
+To create a statement of all the transactions that happened on your account during a specific day, run:

 ```php
 use StarkInfra\PixStatement;